pixto/polymer-meteor-elements/README.md

 ### Installation

-1 - Add this package to your project, run:
+Add this package to your project, run:
 ```
 meteor add pixto:polymer-meteor-elements
 ```

-2 - Include an empty **config.polymer** file in the root of your project. (temporary workaround) this file aims to trigger the build plugin that can install head definition to import meteor-elements

 ### Documentation